jrb-s2c-github/atomika/README.md

 3) Added default ssh keys that will be baked into the atomika_wormhole boot image.
 The onus will be on the user to replace this keypair after first use should the security requirements warrant it.
 4) Improved documentation in general
+5) Added option to only have the bootstrapped ansible account

 ## Outstanding
 1) Improve flow of cluster bootup.
 Currently, common task are firstly done on the control planes then on the workers.
 It would